-The output of executed system tests and inquired system status information is stored on the inserted diskette.
-Therefore, make sure that the diskette is not write protected.
+The output of executed system tests and inquired system status information is stored on the connected USB flash drive.
+However, this is only possible if the USB flash drive is not write protected.

 The operating station offers the possibility to load new application software, licenses and configuration data, execute system adjustments and system tests and/or inquiry system status information by use of the application.
 The screen and the keyboard for the dialogue with the user are used.